Alumni Services @ KSL

 - Once your application is processed, we will send you a welcome letter and an Alumni library borrower card for the KSL & the MSASS libraries.

 - Did you forget the password associated with your CWRU network ID?
 Use this tool to reset it.

 Do you still need to get a CWRU ID and password?
 Call University Technology Services ([U]Tech) and just ask for your Network ID to access the campus Single Sign-On.
 You can reach UTech 24x7 at 216.368.HELP (4357).

 Licensing restrictions do not allow alumni access to all of the Case online resources that are available to current students, the KSL Alumni Online library provides access to selected research databases covering a wide variety of subjects.

 CWRU network ID and password are required to access research databases.
-Please contact UTech for help obtaining or resetting your network ID and Password.
+Please contact [U]Tech for help obtaining a network ID or resetting your password.

 For more details about these databases and recommended free web resources, visit the Alumni Research Guide.

 Help When You Need It!